Human Trafficking

 Classification of trafficking in human beings

-Sexual exploitation – happens when someone uses force, violence, fraud or coercion to obligate a child, woman or man to practice commercial sex acts.
-Commercial sex acts include: prostitution, pornography, any sexual performance in exchange of money, drugs, shelter, food, clothes.
+Sexual exploitation – happens when someone uses force, violence, fraud, or coercion to obligate a child, woman, or man to practice commercial sex acts.
+Commercial sex acts include: prostitution, pornography, any sexual performance in exchange for money, drugs, shelter, food, or clothes.

 Forced labour – represents any work or service which people are forced to do against their will, under threat of punishment without pay or a little.